 Do you work as a freelancer or self-employed professional for 1 or more clients?
 Or are you the client of a self-employed professional?
-In the Netherlands clients and contractors need to assess their work relationship.
-They have to establish that their agreement is not a form of employment.
+In the Netherlands clients and contractors have to establish that their agreement is not a form of employment.
 This requirement stems from the Employment Relationships Deregulation Act (Wet deregulering beoordeling arbeidsrelaties, wet DBA).

-Please note: in 2016 the DBA act was implemented to bring more clarity in client-contractor relations.
+Please note: the DBA act was implemented to bring more clarity in client-contractor relations.
 This change in law has not proved effective enough.
 New legislation is pending, but it is not yet known when these rules will come into effect.

 Preventing false self-employment